Main Site

 Slow Night, So Long / King Of The Rodeo / Taper Jean Girl / Pistol Of Fire / Milk / The Bucket / Soft / Razz / Day Old Blues / Four Kicks / Velvet Snow / Rememo / Where Nobody Knows

-Despite lukewarm reviews from the 'proper' critics, this is where Kings Of Leon really move into their own.
-Without the shock of the new, or the fashions - they've produced an album every bit as enjoyable as their debut was when it first came out.
-I want to give this a higher grade, but there is some hesitation within me.
-They don't quite yet have the supernatural depth a higher grade than a '9' deserves.
-They are just doing their stuff, and their stuff is magnificent.
+Despite lukewarm reviews from the 'proper' critics this is where Kings Of Leon really move into their own.
+Without the shock of the new or the fashions - they've produced an album every bit as enjoyable as their debut.
+I want to give this a higher grade but there is some hesitation within me.
+They don't quite yet have the supernatural depth a higher grade than '9' demands.
+They are just doing their stuff and their stuff is magnificent.
 To all those that loved the single version of 'California Waiting', this entire album will prove an absolute delight.
 Kings Of Leon are now more self-reliant, more mellow and more real.
-This is an album that has no real highlights, yet also, no lowpoints.
-It could be argued that everything here is highpoint, such is the pleasure to be had from listening to this.
-This is a real album, it works so very well.
-I think I prefer it to the debut, I know this perhaps doesn't deserve more than '9', yet i'm so tempted to give it more, yet don't want to knock the debut down, either.
-The Strokes seem to be the band the American music press want to succeed, yet The Strokes didn't produced a second album equal to their first, if not better.
-Kings Of Leon have.
-We have rumours Kings Of Leon have a 'mentor', yet to be honest, I couldn't care less if all these songs, by some bizarre twist of fate, actually turned out to be all written by Whitney Houston.
-Kings Of Leon have superb song construction and make a wonderful noise.
-They sound real, that's all that matters.
+This is an album that has no real highlights, yet also no lowpoints.
+It could be argued that everything here is highpoint such is the pleasure to be had from listening.
+The Strokes seem to be the band the press want to succeed yet The Strokes didn't produced a second album equal to their first and Kings Of Leon have.
+We have rumours Kings Of Leon have a 'mentor' yet to be honest I couldn't care less if all these songs by some bizarre twist of fate actually turn out to be written by Whitney Houston.
+Kings Of Leon have superb song construction and make wonderful noiseS.
+They sound real and that's all that matters.

 Lead single 'The Bucket' is just so superb, I don't quite know what to do with myself.
 The Kings Of Leon are the very best American band around at the moment, as far as i'm concerned.
 That's it, they move me in ways I can't quite explain.
-The vocals sound authentic, without being so, yet still they do.
+The vocals sound authentic without quite being so, yet still they do.
 They sound sincere.
-The music is delicate and aggressive both, with plenty of little catchy guitar riffs abounding, without anything sounding over the top, or obvious, as a White Stripes do.
+The music is delicate and aggressive both, with plenty of little catchy guitar riffs.
 I could do a song-by-song review, yet that would be silly.
-Every single song here is a song I want to hear, and hear again.
-I don't know who these guys are, but I know that there is something here that really appeals to me.
+Every single song here is a song I want to hear and hear again.
+I don't know who these guys are but I know that there is something here that really appeals to me.
 Perhaps the fact all the songs are instant, packed full of melody and have intelligent enough lyrics.
-Perhaps I love them just because the singers voice moves me, but then I know the groups song construction is super important, also.
+Perhaps I love them just because the singers voice moves me but then I know the groups song construction is super important also.
 This is an album without the important of a Strokes or White Stripes and it seems everyone wants Kings Of Leon to be proved false.
-Yet, they are utterly magnificent, and I have no hesistation in proclaiming this album a classic.
+Yet, they are utterly magnificent and I have no hesistation in proclaiming this album a classic.

 Readers Comments